DocumentationHow PyCafe works

 Note that traditional software also sends the code to the user, but it is usually compiled to a binary, which is harder to reverse engineer.
 However even though users/hackers could steal your code, it is still protected by copyright.
 For example, the Dropbox client is written in Python, and the code is sent to the user, but it is not a problem for Dropbox due to copyright protection.

 • Handling secrets: Often, when Python code is run at a server, it needs to access secrets, like API keys, or database passwords.
-Since the python code of your PyCafe app is sent to the end user, it is not possible to keep these secrets private using techniques like environment variables.
+Since the Python code of your PyCafe app is sent to the end user, it is not possible to keep these secrets private using techniques like environment variables.
 Make sure you do not include secrets in code is shared with others.

 We do provide a way for people to bring their own secrets.
 This can be useful for LLM based applications where you want the user of your program to provide their own OPENAI_API_KEY, for instance so you don’t pay for the API usage.
 Another use case is a demonstration application for your company’s API, where you want your clients to provide their own API key so they use their own data.